nathants/runclj/readme.md

-# runclj. putting the *scripting* back in clojurescript.

 ## what

-some tooling around single file clojurescript *scripts* running on node or the browser.
+tooling around single file clojurescript *scripts* running on node or the browser.

 run a *.cljs file like it was a *.py file.